woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 1).md

 Similar to [GenServer](https://hexdocs.pm/elixir/GenServer.html), stages in GenStage exchange events through [callbacks](https://hexdocs.pm/gen_stage/GenStage.html#module-callbacks).

-When a demand is handled  — i.e. producer emits events and demanding consumer handles these events — another demand is made, creating a cycle where both stages are always working.
+When a demand is handled  — i.e. producer emits events and demanding consumer handles these events — another demand is made, creating a cycle where both stages are always working - ideally.

 GenStage is a powerful tool in an Elixir developer's arsenal.
 More information can be found in the [official announcement](https://elixir-lang.org/blog/2016/07/14/announcing-genstage/) where a little bit of history of how GenStage came to be was discussed and in a talk by [José Valim](https://youtu.be/XPlXNUXmcgE) — creator of Elixir.